 Administrators using McAfee Active Response have easy access to attack artifacts from these clues and can also use McAfee Active Response to search for indicators gathered from other resources (threat feeds, alerts, a SIEM solution).
 This instant visibility helps them quickly see where an attack is active, how it is spreading, and the associated threat vectors so they can better understand where they are exposed and rapidly take action.

 In addition to the investigation capabilities listed above, you’re going to need adaptable and continuous collaboration for your protection technologies if you want to keep the cyber criminals from getting back in — and they will try to come back.

 One of the most important components of our adaptable architecture is the intelligent endpoint protection capability.
 This automatic, closed-loop escalation from an individual endpoint to a centralized malware analysis system can evaluate unknown executables and apply real-time intelligence and actionable threat forensics to both identify and then automatically remediate a malicious file.
 Through real-time collaboration, defenses communicate and learn from each other to combat advanced threats.
-Only Intel Security protects and collectively learns instantly across endpoint, network, gateway, and cloud security components.
+Only mcAfee protects and collectively learns instantly across endpoint, network, gateway, and cloud security components.

 Closed loop analysis and conviction helps minimize the impact of zero-day malware.
 Continuous monitoring for uncovered indicators of attack helps administrators quickly see where a malicious event may be re-occurring and automatically block, mitigate, or activate a script or escalation.

 Underpinning the active detection and monitoring of the intelligent endpoint, countermeasures can check in with the perpetually updated reputation database of McAfee Global Threat Intelligence, which has insights from more than 100 million nodes in over 120 countries.
 This level of ongoing collaboration is essential to maintaining the highest cybersecurity standards.